hansenp/diachrscripts/docs/tutorial.rst

 For Hi-C data, no distribution particular of distances between reads of mapped pairs can be assumed (insert size).
 However, for paired-end data, read mappers rely on a minimum and maximum insert size.
-Therefore, the truncated forward and reverse reads must be mapped independently, like single-end data, and the reads must be re-paired afterwards.
+Therefore, the truncated forward and reverse reads must be mapped independently, like single-end data, and the mapped reads must be re-paired afterwards.
-Re-pairing only requires that both reads of a pair have been mapped.
-In addition, there are certain rules by which artifacts can be recognized that are specific to Hi-C data.
+In addition, there are certain rules by which artifacts that are specific to Hi-C data can be recognized and removed.
-This can be done with ``Diachromatic`` using the subcommand ``align``.
+This can be done with ``Diachromatic`` using the subcommand ``align`` for which we recommend having ``16`` to ``32 GB`` memory available.
 For the single-end mappings, paths to ``bowtie2`` (``-b``) and to an index for the matching reference sequence (``-i``) must be specified.
 If the ``-bsu`` is used, then reads are considered to be mapped uniquely if they map to only one location.
 The ``-p`` option specifies how many CPUs can be used by ``bowtie2``.
-For the detection of artifacts, a digest file is required, which must be specified via the option ``-d``.
+For the detection of artifacts, a digest file is required, which contains all restriction fragments resulting from a complete digestion of the genome and must be specified via the option ``-d``.
 The FASTQ files with the truncated forward and reverse reads are specified using the ``-q`` and ``-r`` options.

+In order to execute the following command, the ``bowtie2`` index and the digest map must first be prepared.
+How to do this is documented here: :ref:`RST_Diachromatic_input_preparation`.

 .. code-block:: console